StudyCrew/StudyCrew/README.md

 ## Developer Hours

-Each week, StudyCrew hosts hour-long meetings for contributors and team members to discuss upcoming changes, planned changes, and general strategy.
-These "developer hours" occur on **Tuesdays and Fridays at 7AM EST (4AM PST) and 4PM EST (1PM PST), respectively**.
+StudyCrew hosts regular meetings for contributors and team members to discuss upcoming changes, planned updates, and overall strategy.
+These 'developer hours' are held on our Discord server, where specific timings will be announced.

 ## Join Our Community